PasinduT/SunshineApp/README.md

 http://api.openweathermap.org/data/2.5/forecast?q=kirksville&appid={api_key}&units=metric

-`{api_key}` must be obtained from the site using a free account, and entered in the main.dart file as follows.
+`{api_key}` must be obtained from the site using a free account, and entered in the weather_bloc.dart file as follows.

 ```Dart
 String weatherApiKey = "{api_key}";